Training your employees to spot phishing emails is no longer a luxury. It’s an absolute necessity.

 5. Be On the Lookout for Sensitive Data Requests

 Be extremely cautious any time a message requests sensitive data from you.
-Any request for login information or payment information, or personal details should be heavily scrutinized.
+Any request for login information, payment information, or personal details should be heavily scrutinized.

-If you think the email is actually legit, don’t use any of the communication options provided in the email.
+If you think the email is legit, don’t use any of the communication options provided.
 Rather, email the company directly with your concerns.

-While these tips are a helpful start, they’re only the tip of the iceberg.
-If you really want to prepare your employees, invest in training and a business protection plan.
+While these tips are helpful, they’re only the tip of the iceberg.
+If you want to prepare your employees, invest in training and a security culture.